Kristopher Jansma: Career and accolades

 His second novel Why We Came to the City came out in February 2016.
 Michael Schaub of NPR reviewed the book and later selected the book as one of the best books of 2016.
+The book was nominated for the Brooklyn Eagles Prize.
+A French translation, "New York Odyssée was the winner of the Prix du Livre de Voyage Urbain and was a finalist for the Prix France Inter-Journal du Dimanche.